Matt-Eva/intro-to-hash-tables/README.md

 # Intro to Hash Tables

-Hash tables (also known as hash maps) are a commonly used data structure that appear in many programming languages and are widely used throughout the programming world.
-They offer a useful, approachable format for structuring data and often boast quick lookup times, which make them ideal for certain types of algorithmic problems.
+A hash table (also known as a hash map) is a commonly used data structure that is built into most major programming languages.
+Hash tables offer a flexible, approachable format for structuring data and often boast quick lookup times, which make them ideal for certain types of algorithmic problems.

 If you've started learning a programming language, you've likely already used a hash table.
 Data structures like dictionaries and sets in Python, hashes in Ruby, and objects, maps, and sets in JavaScript are all implemented as hash tables.